Vision-Language Memory for Spatial Reasoning

 \subsection{Memory for Spatial Reasoning}

 Memory mechanisms have been adopted in vision tasks that depend on long-range temporal or spatial information.
-Their applications include video understanding~\cite{he2024malmm,song2024moviechat,zhang2024flashvstream}, video generation~\cite{wu2025worldmemory,huang2025memoryforcing,yu2025context}, and 3D reconstruction~\cite{wang2024span3r,wu2025point3r,chen2025long3r}.
+Their applications include video understanding~\cite{he2024malmm,song2024moviechat,zhang2024flashvstream}, video generation~\cite{wu2025worldmemory,huang2025memoryforcing,yu2025context}, 3D reconstruction~\cite{wang2024span3r,wu2025point3r,chen2025long3r}, and robotic memory~\cite{wang2021unsupervised,wang2020visual,wang2024imperative,yang2025spatially}.
 This paradigm has also been explored for lifelong navigation in embodied agents~\cite{khanna2024goat}, where memory representations are critical.
 Within this embodied context, several works focus on building spatial memories.
 For instance, MTU3D~\cite{zhu2025mtu3d} maintains a dynamic spatial memory bank for grounding and exploration, while 3D-Mem~\cite{yang20253dmem} constructs a 3D scene memory from multi-view images for exploration and reasoning.
 More recently, 3DLLM-Mem~\cite{hu20253dllmmem} equips 3D LLMs with long-term memory to support diverse embodied tasks.
-However, this approach has notable limitations: it requires explicit 3D inputs, and its unpruned memory accumulates redundant entries and incurs high computational cost on long videos.
-In contrast, our work operates in a video-only setting and introduces a bounded dual-memory module to address these challenges.
-This module couples a sliding-window working memory with a fixed-capacity episodic memory, preserving salient information for persistent yet efficient spatial reasoning.
+However, this approach has limitations: its unpruned memory accumulates redundant entries and incurs high computational cost on long videos.
+In contrast, our work introduces a bounded dual-memory module to address these challenges.
+This module couples a sliding-window working memory with a fixed-capacity episodic memory, preserving salient information for efficient spatial reasoning.